homeflow/homeflow.github.io/_posts/branches/2014-01-08-displaying-branch-properties.md

 modal-id: displaying-branch-properties
 category: branches
 ---
 The branch properties page is one where we can thankfully reuse our property loops and pagination figures as seen on the property results.
 If you would like to display all properties that belong to a branch with pagination, we'll need a ``properties.liquid`` file within the branches folder.
-Once you have this you can start to build up the layout.
-Because the branch properties controller essentially uses the same type of Liquid properties loop, property drop etc, most of the time we can just include the search partial you have hopefully used for your property results:
+In it, add the path to your search results:

 {% highlight liquid %}
 {% raw %}